CEA-COSMIC/pysap/examples/pysap/README.txt

 .. _basic_examples:

-Basic Examples
+Basic examples
 --------------

-Introductory examples that teach how to use the PySAP structure.
+This section provides some introductory examples that demonstrate how use some of the core features of PySAP.